junxit/us-congress-bills-115/metadata.md

 - 2018-09-25 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-975.
 - 2018-09-25 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-975.
 - 2018-09-26 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-12-20 — Amendment SA 4172 agreed to in Senate by Unanimous Consent.
+- 2018-12-20 — Amendment SA 4172 proposed by Senator Boozman for Senator Thune. (consideration: CR S7947-7949; text: CR S7947-7949) In the nature of a substitute.
+- 2018-12-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-12-20 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+5509.
+- 2018-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S7947-7949)
+- 2018-12-20 — Message on Senate action sent to the House.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — Mr. Smith (TX) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10416-10419)
+- 2018-12-20 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 378 - 13 (Roll no. 459). (consideration: CR H10437-10438; text: CR H10416-10418)
+- 2018-12-20 — Passed Senate with an amendment by Voice Vote.
+- 2018-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-12-20 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 378 - 13 (Roll no. 459).(consideration: CR H10437-10438; text: CR H10416-10418)
+- 2018-12-20 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2018-12-20 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2018-12-20 — Senate amendment agreed to: Amendment SA 4172 agreed to in Senate by Unanimous Consent.
+- 2018-12-20 — Senate amendment proposed (on the floor): Amendment SA 4172 proposed by Senator Boozman for Senator Thune.(consideration: CR S7947-7949; text: CR S7947-7949)
+- 2018-12-20 — Senate amendment submitted